nenes25/prestashop_eiinstallmodulescli/README.md

 # prestashop_eiinstallmodulescli
 Install prestashop module from the commande line or a navigator

+Branch symlink : Work in progress in order to have one module directory for multiple module installation

 How to use it ( CLI Mode )
 ----